NushaMBZ/aide-memoire/Level 3/EEI3262/EN S-01.md

 # Access Modifiers

 Access modifiers are <mark style="background: #FF5582A6;">keywords used to control the visibility or accessibility of classes, methods, variables,</mark> and other class members.

+# Compiler
+A compiler translates code from a<mark style="background: #FF5582A6;"> high-level programming language into machine code before the program runs. </mark>

+# Interpreter
+An interpreter <mark style="background: #FF5582A6;">translates code written in a high-level programming language into machine code line-by-line as the code runs.</mark>